What is BRAINworks?

 All educators employed in Berkshire County school districts are eligible to participate in BRAINworks.

 When do I need to submit my application?

-At this time, BRAINworks is in its third year of programming and is not accepting applications for new participants.
+At this time, BRAINworks has completed its third year of programming and is not accepting applications for new participants.